<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Standardization

-Standardization means documenting the best way to complete your process and ensures reduced variation and more consistent customer experience.
+Standardization means documenting the best way to complete your process, ensuring reduced variation and a more consistent customer experience.

 Statistical process control